cosmoIogy/cosmoIogy/README.md

 - 👋 Hi, I’m @cosmoIogy
 - 👀 I’m interested in ...
-Coding, Capybaras, and Gaming
+Coding, capybaras, twenty one pilots, and gaming
 - 🌱 I’m currently learning ...
 Computer Science
 - 💞️ I’m looking to collaborate on ...
 Not sure yet
 - 📫 How to reach me ...
 Discord : cosmoitis